Adarsh-Model-Trains/CtSensor-Block-Occupancy-Detection-Lib/README.md

 ```
 CtSensor-Block-Detection-Lib is for supporing multiple Ct Sensor Based Block together
  with less complexcity of the programming
+ this library can work with any type of CT sensor which is capable of detecting small amout of power drawn on dcc system
+ like NCE BD20, MERG CT2-T etc
  we can set the blocks sensors and their pin on arduino
  and get the status of the sensors by calling methods for block occupancy decection